marklogic/marklogic-jena/README.md

 This API is distributed on Maven Central.

-For gradle-based projects include this dependency in `build.gradle`
+For gradle-based projects, include this dependency in `build.gradle`:
 ```
 dependencies {
    compile 'com.marklogic:marklogic-jena:1.0.0'